PPM Logo

 b.
 The Chair or Review Officer may institute reasonable time or other restrictions on the delivery of participant and witness information to complete the Student Conduct Review in a reasonable amount of time.

-25. The Chair or Review Officer will begin the Student Conduct Review by explaining the process to participants.
+19. Review Procedure.
+The Chair or Review Officer will begin the Student Conduct Review by explaining the process to participants.
 Next, the University Representative will present information and/or witnesses supporting the alleged violations.
-The Respondent will then present information and witnesses responding to the alleged violations.
+The Respondent will also present information and witnesses responding to the alleged violations.
 The Community Standards Board or Review Officer, Respondent, and University Representative may ask questions of any witnesses (including Respondent) who provide statements at the Student Conduct Review.
 The Community Standards Board or Review Officer will also review the applicable report(s) and other information.
 The University Representative and Respondent may give closing statements.
 Lastly, the Chair or Review Officer will conclude the Student Conduct Review by explaining the next steps in the process.

-26. After conducting a Student Conduct Review, the Community Standards Board or Review Officer will deliberate privately.
-The determination(s) of the Community Standards Board will be made by majority vote.
+20. Deliberation.
+After conducting a Student Conduct Review, the Community Standards Board or Review Officer will deliberate privately.
+The Community Standards Board will determine the Respondent's responsibility by majority vote.
 The Chair will not vote unless there is a tie.
+If the Respondent is found not responsible for all alleged violations, the matter will be dismissed and the student conduct process completed.

-27. After the conclusion of deliberations, the Chair or Review Officer will submit a Student Conduct Review Report to the Review Coordinator summarizing the information presented at the Student Conduct Review and the Community Standards Board’s or Review Officer’s findings for the alleged violations of the Standards of Conduct.
+21. Student Conduct Review Report.
+After the conclusion of deliberations, the Chair or Review Officer will submit a Student Conduct Review Report to the Review Coordinator generally within five Business Days of the Review, summarizing the information presented at the Student Conduct Review and the Community Standards Board's or Review Officer's findings for the alleged violations of the Standards of Conduct.

-28. The Review Coordinator will forward the Student Conduct Review Report to the original Student Conduct Officer (generally within five Business Days of the conclusion of the Student Conduct Review).
+22. Sanctioning Following Review.
+The Review Coordinator will forward the Student Conduct Review Report to the original Student Conduct Officer (generally within five Business Days of the conclusion of the Student Conduct Review).

 b.
 If the Student Conduct Officer does not assign suspension or dismissal as a sanction, the Review Coordinator will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within five Business Days of receiving the report).